grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/generic-oauth/index.md

 This callback URL must match the full HTTP address that you use in your browser to access Grafana, but with the suffixed path of `/login/generic_oauth`.

-You may have to set the `root_url` option of `[server]` for the callback URL to be correct.
-For example in case you are serving Grafana behind a proxy.
+You may need to set the `root_url` option of `[server]` for the callback URL to be correct.
+For example, in case you are serving Grafana behind a proxy.

 ## Configuration options